NebulousLabs/Sia/doc/File Contract Negotiation.md

 1. The renter makes an RPC to the host, opening a connection.
 The minimum deadline for the connection is 600 seconds.
-The renter then sends a file contract ID, indicting the file contract that is getting revised during the RPC.
+The renter then sends a file contract ID, indicating the file contract that is getting revised during the RPC.

 2. The host will respond with a 32 byte challenge - a random 32 bytes that the